CENOS-Platform/cenos-docs-antennas/docs/geometry-creation.md

 ### CAD compound check

-If you have imported one or more CAD files and **stumble into a problem either at meshing or anywhere else**, it might be an **indicator that the CAD file is actually not a solid, but compound of surfaces**, which can cause problems for FreeCAD.
+If you have imported one or more CAD files and **stumble into a problem either at meshing or anywhere else**, it might be an **indicator that the CAD file is actually not a solid, but a compound of surfaces**, which can cause problems for *FreeCAD*.

 To check if your CAD is a solid: